facelessuser/coloraide/docs/src/markdown/filters.md

 ///

 To represent anomalous trichromacy, ColorAide leans on the [Machado 2009 approach][machado] which has a more nuanced approach to handling severity levels below 1.
-This approach did not really focus on tritanopia though, and the suggested algorithm for tritanopia should only be considered as an approximation.
+This research associated with this method did not really focus on tritanopia though, and Brettel is still a better choice for tritanopia.
 Instead of relying on the Machado approach for tritanomaly, we instead just use linear interpolation between the severity 1 results and the severity 0 (no CVD) results.
-With that said, the `method` can always be overridden to use something other than the defaults.

 ```py play
 inputs = ['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet']